 Watching them ripen on the forest floor, I always assumed that they were just under-ripe fruits of the northern dewberry (Rubus flagellaris) because I never looked that closely at what seemed to be just an under-ripe fruit.
 Those black dewberries aren’t super tasty, and they’re somewhat dry so I didn’t pay them much attention.

-I did think it strange though that they always seemed to disappear before I’d see them turn black.
-That’s of course because they never do turn black, and they were perfectly ripe Red Blackberries (Rubus pubescens) all along.
+I did think it strange that they always seemed to disappear before I’d see them turn black.
+That’s, of course, because they never do turn black, and they were perfectly ripe Red Blackberries (Rubus pubescens) all along.

 I was flipping through one of my favorite foraging books, Incredible Wild Edibles by Sam Thayer, and I came across a picture of what he calls plumboy berries.
 They go by a lot of names…plumboy, red blackberry, dwarf red blackberry, dwarf red raspberry or the most confusing…dewberry.
 Dewberry seems to be the catch-all name for all low-growing raspberry-like or blackberry-like fruits.

 There are two nearly identical varieties, the one we have here in the Northern United States (Rubus pubescens) and another more northern species which grows in Canada into the Arctic, which he calls Nagoonberry or arctic raspberry (Rubus acaulis or R. Arcticus).